Lovers Key kayak Rentals: Florida`s Top Kayaking Spot

 Kayakers will find this park to be an excellent destination.

 The concession firm that services the park offers rentals of single and double kayaks, stand-up paddleboards, canoes, and kayaks.
 A five-mile round-trip track for paddlers goes through the park's rivers.
-The path leads you past canals that are lined with mangroves, where there is a strong chance that you may observe a variety of birds and possibly manatees.
+The path leads you past canals lined with mangroves, where there is a strong chance that you may observe a variety of birds and possibly manatees.
 (An alligator may also be sighted every once in a while.)

 Paddling the Mound Key Archaeology Site is an adventure that is more challenging but also very rewarding for kayakers.
 Mound Key, an island that was the center of the Calusa Indian nation beginning 2,000 years ago, is a stop along the Calusa Blueway paddling path.
 Lovers Key State Park is another stop along the Calusa Blueway paddling trail.